 Quick Note: This is an updated version of a post that originally appeared on Bright-Eyed Baker in 2014.
 Updates include new text and photos, and very minor tweaks to the recipe, including an option to make these muffins gluten-free!

-I’m just gonna put this out there to begin with: this is the kind of double chocolate muffin you make when you mean business.
-They’re chocolate on chocolate to the max and you can’t be sorry about that.
-This is not the time for lightened-up or healthified muffins (if you’re looking for that, try these instead).
-But if you’re with me, keep reading.
+I'm just gonna put this out there to begin with: this is the kind of double chocolate muffin you make when you mean business.
+They're chocolate on chocolate to the max and you can't be sorry about that; this is not the time for lightened-up or healthified chocolate muffins.
+Are you with me?
+Then keep reading!

 You know those jumbo, bakery-style double chocolate muffins you see at the store?
 I look at those and I expect something moist, cakey, and most of all CHOCOLATEY, but usually you get something else, something that makes eating chocolate for breakfast not-so-worth-it.
 And that?
 Well that just sucks.
 I've made my fair share of double chocolate muffins over the years, but these were the first to really check all the boxes for me.
 Moist?
 YES.
 Soft?
 YES.
 Tender?
 YES.
 Chocolatey?
 HECK YES.
 And in one of those rare moments of baked good perfection, these taste phenomenal whether you eat them at room temperature, warm, or - I hate to say it but I will - straight from the fridge.
 They're a straight-up splurge if you have them for breakfast, or you can really get wild and serve them with whipped cream for dessert.
 Either way, I promise you, they're SO worth making.